hpe-dev-incubator/hpe-dev-portal/content/blog/data-analytic-with-pyspark-using-hpe-ezmeral-container-platform.md

   - hpe-ezmeral-container-platform
   - hpe-ezmeral-data-fabric
 ---
 PySpark is an interface for Apache Spark in Python.
 [Apache Spark](https://spark.apache.org/) is a unified analytics engine for big data processing.
 It allows developers to perform data processing on files in a distributed filesystem, like the Hadoop distributed filesystem or HPE Ezmeral Data Fabric (formerly known as MapR-XD).
 Setting up a Spark environment is always a pain for data scientists.
-HPE Ezmeral Container Platform can make this much easier.
-You can run Spark with Apache Livy and Spark operator, or you can directly run a Spark job with the PySpark module.
-"In this post, I will focus on running Spark jobs using the PySpark module.
-For those who want to squeeze the best performance out of Spark, visit this [post](https://developer.hpe.com/blog/on-premise-adventures-how-to-build-an-apache-spark-lab-on-kubernetes/).
+Hopefully, HPE Ezmeral Container Platform can make this much easier.
+You can run Apache Spark Jobs on Kubernetes managed clusters in the HPE Ezmeral Container Platform.
+The HPE Ezmeral Container Platform provides you access to a wealth of MLOps tools such as Apache Spark Operator and things like a [Kubedirector](https://kubedirector.io/) Jupyter Notebook where you will do your Data Science work and interact with the Apache Spark Operator to run your Apache Spark jobs.
+Once logged in as an MLOps tenant member, you can deploy an instance of Jupyter Notebook.
+From the Jupyter Notebook, you can run Spark jobs with either Apache Livy to make REST API calls to Spark Operator and Spark operator, or you can directly run a Spark job against the Spark Operator with the PySpark module.
+In this post, I will focus on running simple Spark jobs using the PySpark module on a Jupyter Notebook cluster instance deployed on HPE Ezmeral Container Platform.
+For those who want to squeeze the best performance out of Spark and run Spark Jobs with Apache Livy, visit this [post](https://developer.hpe.com/blog/on-premise-adventures-how-to-build-an-apache-spark-lab-on-kubernetes/).